-In our first reporting period we focused on researching and setting up our modern slavery program including factoring modern slavery risk into our Supplier Risk Assessments.
+In our first reporting period we focused on researching and setting up our modern slavery program, including factoring modern slavery risk into our Supplier Risk Assessments.

-- We prepared our Modern Slavery Compliance Plan and commenced drafting materials to support our program. - Modern slavery training was provided to those directly involved in procuring supply and conducting Supplier Risk Assessments - We liaised with teams in the business to gain an understanding of particular areas in our operations which might require deeper investigation and engaged with those teams who are integral to the effective development and ongoing operation of the modern slavery program. - We reviewed our policies and our Code of Conduct and updated them as necessary. - We collated our supplier list and determined the risk criteria (product, industry, jurisdiction, operations, workers and supplier specific) that would be applied to each. - We prepared our Supplier Modern Slavery Questionnaire as an e-form which is used to obtain further, more detailed information from Medium or High rated suppliers as part of our modern slavery risk assessment process. - We commenced rating our existing Tier 1 suppliers for each of the criteria and have highlighted those where we may consider conducting further due diligence, particularly as regards their supply chain (our Tier 2 and subsequent tier suppliers).
+- We prepared our Modern Slavery Compliance Plan and commenced drafting materials to support our program. - Modern slavery training was provided to those directly involved in procuring supply and conducting Supplier Risk Assessments. - We liaised with teams in the business to gain an understanding of particular areas in our operations which might require deeper investigation and engaged with those teams who are integral to the effective development and ongoing operation of the modern slavery program. - We reviewed our policies and our Code of Conduct and updated them as necessary. - We collated our supplier list and determined the risk criteria (product, industry, jurisdiction, operations, workers and supplier specific) that would be applied to each. - We commenced rating our existing Tier 1 suppliers for each of the criteria and highlighted those where we may consider conducting further due diligence, particularly as regards their supply chain (our Tier 2 and subsequent tier suppliers).